 - Take on real responsibility and increase your confidence;

-- Earn a salary from your employer;
+- Earn a salary from your employer (some exceptions may apply);

 - Develop transferable skills;